 As a former member of the House Committee on Transportation and Infrastructure, I helped lead efforts to strengthen our existing transportation resources and develop a long-term strategy to meet the needs of the future.
 Investing in our national infrastructure in an investment in our national future, giving future generations the competitive advantage we inherited.

-Last Congress, working alongside Senator Mark Kirk, we were able to join local transportation advocates to extend the Surface Transportation Act, protecting thousands of jobs and continuing to advance sound transportation policy and reforms.
+In the 112th Congress, working alongside Senator Mark Kirk, we were able to join local transportation advocates to extend the Surface Transportation Act, protecting thousands of jobs and continuing to advance sound transportation policy and reforms.
 Through the Lincoln Legacy Act, we tackled issues stifling investment, producing a long-term solution to break down the barriers suffocating private investment in our nation’s infrastructure by successfully inserting language into the Surface Transportation reauthorization.
 By expanding states’ ability to collect tolls, we have given states more opportunity to attract private capital and investment in public infrastructure.

 I also championed a bipartisan letter to restore transit parity between commuters driving and using mass transit to get to work.
 There are seven Metra lines running through the 14th Congressional District, and we have many commuters.
 Tax policy should not discourage people from using public transportation when the alterative – driving – would create more traffic and wasted time.
 I will continue to push for transit parity and other suburban transportation needs because our transportation infrastructure connects us to our families, our communities and our commerce; it connects parents and children with jobs and school and it connects businesses and industries with suppliers and customers.